StackVista/stackstate-docs/content_templates/stackpack_template.md

 ...

+## Troubleshooting

+Describe any common issues/misunderstandings or troubleshooting steps here.
+Note that known issues should also be covered in the StackState support site.

 ## Uninstall

 If the uninstall includes manual or extra steps these should be included here.
 If it is a standard 'click to uninstall', also describe that here - don't leave the reader to guess.